astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

     sudo -e /etc/systemd/system/astronomer-certified@.service
     ```

-2. Using a text editor, create a file called `sys-config` and edit it to contain these environment variables and values:
+2. Using a text editor, create and edit a file at `/usr/local/airflow/sys-config` to contain these environment variables and values:

     ```sh
     AIRFLOW_HOME=/usr/local/airflow/